-With the assistance of the Remuneration and Nomination Committee, the Board is responsible for:
+With the assistance of the People and Culture Committee, the Board is responsible for:

-- Leading, demonstrating and monitoring the instilling of the Group's values, Code of Conduct and desired culture (including a risk culture) by the business in the achievement of its purpose; - Approving the Code of Conduct, including the Core Values of the Group, as set out in the Code of Conduct; - Addressing any material breaches of the Group's key policies and Code of Conduct, or behaviours that are inconsistent with the Core Values; - Monitoring the effectiveness of the Group's diversity and inclusion strategy, policy and practices; - Overseeing gender diversity targets and measurement of these targets; - Approving the appointment and removal of the CEO; - Approving the employment terms and conditions of the CEO; - Reviewing and providing feedback on the performance of the CEO; - Approving the appointment of the executives reporting to the CEO and overseeing their performance; - Reviewing and ratifying the employment terms of the executives reporting to the CEO (as recommended by the CEO); - Reviewing management succession planning; - Approving and monitoring remuneration policies, to ensure that they are aligned with the Group's strategic objectives, Core Values and risk appetite; and - Approving the establishment, eligibility and issue of any equity rights in the Group's equity-based incentive plans.
+- Leading, demonstrating and monitoring the instilling of the Group's values, Code of Conduct and desired culture (including a risk culture) by the business in the achievement of its purpose; - Approving the Code of Conduct, including the Core Values of the Group, as set out in the Code of Conduct; - Addressing any material breaches of the Group's key policies and Code of Conduct, or behaviours that are inconsistent with the Core Values; - Monitoring the effectiveness of the Group's diversity and inclusion strategy, policy and practices; - Overseeing diversity targets, including gender diversity, and measurement of these targets; - Approving the appointment and removal of the CEO; - Approving the employment terms and conditions of the CEO; - Reviewing and providing feedback on the performance of the CEO; - Approving the appointment of the executives reporting to the CEO and overseeing their performance; - Reviewing and ratifying the employment terms of the executives reporting to the CEO (as recommended by the CEO); - Reviewing management succession planning; - Approving the Group's environmental, social and governance (ESG) strategy, setting of targets (including climate related targets) and monitor progress against those targets: - Approving and monitoring remuneration policies and incentive programs, to ensure that they are aligned with the Group's strategic objectives (including ESG strategy and any applicable climate related targets), Core Values and risk appetite; and - Approving the establishment, eligibility and issue of any equity rights in the Group's equity-based incentive plans.

-FINANCIAL REPORTING AND AUDIT AND RISK
+FINANCIAL REPORTING, AUDIT, RISK AND SUSTAINABILITY

-With the assistance of the Audit and Risk Committee, the Board is responsible for:
+With the assistance of the Audit, Risk and Sustainability Committee, the Board is responsible for:

-- Reviewing and monitoring the integrity of the Group's accounting and corporate reporting systems, including the external audit function; - Monitoring the operational and financial position and performance of the Group; - Reviewing and approving the Group's financial reports and the release of its full year and half year results to the market; - Overseeing the independence of the external auditors, and to review reports provided by the Audit and Risk Committee; - Recommending to security holders the appointment of the external auditor as and when their appointment or re-appointment is required to be approved by them; - Establishing and approving a distribution policy to security holders and any changes to that policy; - Review and assess the appropriateness and effectiveness of the Group's Risk
+- Reviewing and monitoring the integrity of the Group's accounting and corporate reporting systems, including the external audit function; - Monitoring the operational and financial position and performance of the Group; - Reviewing and approving the Group's financial reports, including climate related disclosures or sustainability reports, and the release of its full year and half year results to the market:

-Management Framework and approving the Risk Appetite Statement;

-- Monitoring of the material business and emerging risks and the management thereof; and - Reviewing and monitoring compliance with relevant regulatory requirements, statutory or legal obligations, including compliance with the Compliance Plans of the Fund and the Trust.
+- Overseeing the independence of the external auditors, and to review reports provided by the Audit, Risk and Sustainability Committee; - Recommending to security holders the appointment of the external auditor as and when their appointment or re-appointment is required to be approved by them; - Establishing and approving a distribution policy to security holders and any changes to that policy; - Review and assess the appropriateness and effectiveness of the Group's Risk Management Framework and approving the Risk Appetite Statement; - Monitoring of the material business and emerging risks and the management thereof, including climate related risks; and - Reviewing and monitoring compliance with relevant regulatory requirements, statutory or legal obligations, including compliance with the Compliance Plans of the Fund and the Trust.